SEEDS Partnerships for Undergraduate Research (SPUR) Fellowship

-The coming SPUR Fellowship will run from January 2018 through August 2019.
+The coming SPUR Fellowship will run from Spring 2022 through August 2023.
 The award includes:

 - A paid summer research or internship opportunity with a partner site with travel and research expenses covered.

-- Participation and travel expenses to the 2019 ESA Annual Meeting in Louisville, KY
+- Participation and travel expenses to the 2023 ESA Annual Meeting in Portland, Oregon.

-- Undergraduate students seeking a Bachelors degree (graduation date no earlier than Spring 2019) – freshman, sophomores and juniors.
+- Undergraduate students seeking a Bachelors degree (graduation date no earlier than May 2023).

 - Associate degree with the intention of receiving a Bachelors degree